-Michael focuses his practice on the field of complex civil litigation, with an emphasis on the defense of trucking and transportation, product liability, premises liability, and insurance defense cases.
-He has dedicated a large portion of his practice to defending against wrongful death and catastrophic injury claims.
+Michael focuses his practice on the field of complex civil litigation and is the leader of Young Moore’s Condemnation and Eminent Domain Team.
+He frequently represents landowners, businesses, and developers whose property is taken or threatened by the condemnation and eminent domain powers of public entities, such as the Department of Transportation, and private entities such as energy and utility companies.
+Michael also litigates trucking and transportation, product liability, and premises liability cases, with an emphasis on wrongful death and catastrophic injury claims.
 As a member of the firm’s Transportation “Go Team”, Michael has substantial experience in coordinating emergency response and investigation of catastrophic losses throughout North Carolina.
-Michael also represents landowners and condemning authorities in condemnation/eminent domain cases.

 Education & Bar Admissions

 - J.D., cum laude, Campbell University School of Law, 2007